D4r3T0B3/brother-ptouch-label-printer-on-linux/README.md

 libusb_open error :LIBUSB_ERROR_ACCESS
 ```

 This is due to lack of permissions to access the printer over USB.
-The
-`ptouch-print` command needs to be executed using admin rights, which
+The user executing the `ptouch-print` command needs to granted
+access rights, which can be done by installing udev rules as explained above.
-can be done by prefixing the call using `sudo`, e.g. `sudo
+An alternative can be done by prefixing the call using `sudo`, e.g. `sudo
 build/ptouch-print --info`.
-However, it is more convenient to set the
-SUID flag (explained above), so that any user can run it as-is.
+Note: using udev rules is more secure as the binary file may be altered to
+erform malicious thing.

 ## Appendix